jesperlndqvst/plain-news/README.md

 <img src="https://media.giphy.com/media/xUNemVaUZFSgHxvQXK/giphy.gif" width="100%">

 # Plain News
-A news feed with fake news articles in PHP and SQLite.
+A news feed with fake news articles built in HTML, CSS, PHP and SQLite.

 # Installation
 Clone this repo and start a PHP server in your terminal by entering the repo root folder and type: